 Most visitors base themselves in the city centre, the buzzing commercial heart of Melbourne that's also home to museums, theatres, restaurants, bars and shops.
 Melbourne's grid layout makes it an easy city to navigate, with most attractions within walking distance.
 Transport options include train, tram, bus or bike.
 The Night Network also operates on weekends with after hours transport to many locations.

 myki is Melbourne's ticket to travel on the city's trains, trams and buses.
 It's a plastic smartcard with stored value which can be topped up and re-used again.
 Purchase your myki online at the PTV website, premium train stations, retail outlets displaying the myki sign (including 7-Elevens), or by calling 1800 800 007 (free from a land line) in Australia.

 For flexible travel, buy a myki Visitor Pack from Melbourne Visitor Centre, Federation Square, the PTV Hub at Southern Cross Station (corner Swanston and Little Collins streets), SkyBus terminals and some hotels.
-Packs include a pre-loaded myki card with enough value for one day of travel in Zone 1, instructions on how to use myki, a Melbourne tram map and discount entry to Melbourne attractions.
+Packs include a pre-loaded myki card with enough value for one day of travel in Zone 1 and 2, instructions on how to use myki, a Melbourne tram map and discount entry to Melbourne attractions.

 View the Inner Melbourne Map for an overview of tram, train and bus routes, parks, landmarks and attractions, bike paths and walking trails.
 Street and transport maps are also displayed on the wall at many train stations, at tram and bus shelters and are available from visitor information centres.
 On your mobile device use our m.visitvictoria.com 'Nearby' mode for a mapped list of attractions, shops, food and wine options close to your current location while you're out and about.